telerik/teststudio-docs/docs/troubleshooting-guide/load-testing-problems-tg/resolving-server-load-mismatch-telerik-load-tests.md

    ![See the custom added dynamic target listed in the target step request part](/img/troubleshooting-guide/load-testing-problems-tg/resolve-server-load-mismatch/see-added-dynamic-target-in-target-step.png)

 3. Refer to this <a href="https://www.telerik.com/blogs/custom-dynamic-targets-in-load-tests" target="_blank">blog post about dynamic targets</a> for another detailed example of setting up a Request Verification token.
-4. Iterate through all requests in the captured traffic to identify all necessary dynamic targets.
+4. Iterate through all requests in the captured traffic to __identify all necessary dynamic targets__.
 Usually in real life scenario more than one dynamic identifier needs to be transferred from one step's response to the following requests.
    - __E.g.__:
    - A session identifier cookie returned in one request's response is then used in all following requests.
 So you need a dynamic target for each step.
    - Or, in one request's response you find a session identifier cookie and a verification token which are reused in the next step - these two need separate dynamic targets from one step to the other.